Good geodesics satisfying the timelike curvature-dimension condition: Existence of good geodesics

 \subsubsection{Mass excess functional}

-Now we introduce the mass excess functional we deal with later especially in \autoref{Pr:Min 0}, \autoref{Cor:Thr}, and \autoref{Pr:Max = 0}.
+Now we study the mass excess functional we deal with later especially in \autoref{Pr:Min 0}, \autoref{Cor:Thr}, and \autoref{Pr:Max = 0}.
+It has already been considered in \cite{rajala2012a,rajala2012b} in the context of metric measure spaces.
 It measures how much its input deviates from satisfying our density requirements for a good geodesic.
 Given $c\geq 0$ as well as $t\in (0,1)$, define $\smash{\scrF_c\colon\scrP(\mms)\to [0,1]}$ by

 subject to the decomposition $\mu = \rho\,\meas + \mu_\perp$, and $\smash{\scrE_c^t\colon \scrP(\Cont([0,1];\mms)) \to [0,1]}$ by

 Except for \autoref{Sub:TMCP cond} below, we mostly work with the functional